shorman001/Online-Multilingual-Chat-System/README.md

 Running the application:

-We can test the application using this command:
+you can test the application using this command:

    $ flask run